chrissuu/bleu_fix/_drafts/2024-08-13-on-consciousness.md

 Purely abstractly, one could say the same about a machine that is capable of general intelligence.
 They have their own "source code" (whether it be neuron weights or architecture: "DNA") as well as experiences / knowledge (learnable weights) that allow them to adapt to their environment.

-**This is why I argue that humans and AGI being differentiable by their biological makeup is trivial.**
+**Humans and AGI being differentiable by their biological / electrical makeup is trivial.**

-**Naturally, this points us to a different idea: consciousness or the state of being conscious.**
+Naturally, this points us to a different idea: consciousness or the state of being conscious.

-Perhaps we can differentiate humans and AGI by their ability (or inability) to be conscious.
+**Perhaps we can differentiate humans and AGI by their ability (or inability) to be conscious.**

 ### Humans as functions